thunderrabbit/barefoot_rob/content/weekly-alignments/about.md

 * Thursday nights, 7pm Japan time (UTC+9) via Zoom.
 * For adults to connect with their inner child and inner power
 * Men and women welcome
-* !!
-Not a place to hook up or find a girl or guy
 * Subscribe below to book your place

 In the private Zoom group, deeply explore in a clear way that keeps